Create your own calculated metrics

 Needed permissions: owner, manage, edit & publish or edit

-In Piwik PRO, you can use many valuable metrics for analyzing your website’s traffic and visitor behavior.
-But sometimes, you miss this one-of-a-kind metric that is typical only for your business.
-In such case, you can make your own calculations and create a new metric.
+In Piwik PRO, you have access to a wide range of valuable metrics to analyze your website’s traffic and visitor behavior.
+However, there may be times when you need a unique metric that’s specific to your business.
+In such cases, you can create a brand-new metric.

 To create a calculated metric, follow these steps: